emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 * __Combat Abilities:__
-  * __Enhanced Healing:__ Add an extra dice of healing when healing an ally with a guardian ward.
+  * __Enhanced Healing:__ Add two extra dice of healing when healing an ally with a guardian ward.

 __Level 5 Paladin__